k88hudson/git-flight-rules/README.md

 (original_branch)$ git reset --hard <sha1 split here>
 ```

 If you had previously pushed the `original_branch` to remote, you will need to do a force push.
+For more information check [Stack Overlflow](https://stackoverflow.com/questions/28983458/how-to-split-a-branch-in-two-with-git/28983843#28983843)

 ## Rebasing and Merging